aerospike/aerospike-client-python/doc/aerospike.rst

     Ordered list.

 .. note::
-    See `this page <https://aerospike.com/docs/server/guide/data-types/cdt-list#unordered-lists>`_ for more info.
+    See `this page <https://aerospike.com/docs/server/guide/data-types/cdt-list#unordered-lists>`_ to learn more about list ordering.

 .. _aerospike_list_sort_flag: